iiasa/Condor_run_R/configuring.md

 Set to `TRUE` to perform only the bundling without subsequent submission.
 The 7-Zip invocation command lines will be echoed to the console for reference.
 On completion of bundling, the submit script will quit with explanatory messages stating where the bundle and a listing of its contents are located.
 These have a timestamp included in their name so as to prevent them from overwriting existing bundle and listing files.

+### BUNDLE_DIR

+Default value: `NULL`

+The directory where to store the bundle when setting `BUNDLE_ONLY = TRUE` or passing the `--bundle-only` command line parameter.
+Can be an absolute or relative path to an existing directory.
+When left set to its `NULL` default value, the bundle is stored in the [log directory of the run](#condor_dir).

 ### RETAIN_BUNDLE

 Default value: `FALSE`